kaltura/nginx-vod-module/README.md

   2. Remote - serve files accessible via HTTP using range requests
   3. Mapped - perform an HTTP request to map the input URI to a locally accessible file

-* Fallback support for file not found in local/mapped modes
+* Fallback support for file not found in local/mapped modes (useful in multi-datacenter environments)

 * Video codecs: H264, H265 (dash only)